phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 Name | Type | Description
 ---|:---:|---
-scheme | [[SecurityRequirement ](#securityrequirement)] | An array of SecurityRequirement elements, the operation can be authenticated by any of the specified security schemes. scopes | [`string`] | A list of scope
+scheme | `string` |  An URI that MUST resolve to [RAML 1.0 Spec](#RAML) Security Scheme declarations. scopes? | [`string`] | A list of the scopes required for authorization.
+Scopes are required when the security scheme is of type OAuth 2.0.

 ### Partial

-The partial element is inspired by the embedded element defined by HAL.
-These SHOULD NOT be considered full representations even if their contents happen to be complete.
-It is RECOMMENDED partial representations provide just enough information for agents to be able to discern which link they want to follow and SHOULD NOT be used as mechanism to batch interactions.
+Partial representation of the linked resource.

 #### Properties